THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 11.1 The best method for a beginner to start playing golf is to play two-man or four-man scramble for the first five or six rounds.
 There will be less pressure on the beginner during the first rounds of golf, without hindering others.
 The scramble technique translates into better results, with increased confidence.
 Scramble golf is like training wheels for the golfer.
 During these first rounds, the beginner’s objective is to make good contact and hit the fairway, without concern for distance or score.
 Distance and scoring will come later, as the golfer becomes proficient with the ESPY Golf Swing.
 In scramble golf, players make their own tee shots from the tee box, and then all other shots, including putts, are played from the best ball position.

-3.4.3 Veterans joining Operation DOG TAG that need assistance with dues, golf equipment, and golf supplies can request this assistance.
-Equipment and supplies will be made available to the Veteran(s) through the squad leader from the sponsor.
+3.4.3 Veterans joining Operation DOG TAGS that need assistance with dues, golf equipment, and golf supplies can request this assistance.
+Equipment and supplies will be made available to the Veteran(s) through the squad leader or from the sponsor.
 All dues will be paid for by the sponsor for those Veterans needing assistance though the sponsorship program.
 For those Veterans that will join the local golf course or golf club as members, they can request golf equipment and supplies, as needed.

 3.4.4 Tournaments between camps can be organized by the camp presidents and sponsors of each camp.
 The tournament can be based on Scramble, Match Play, Stroke Play, or combination of these.
 The tournament can be for one day or a span of two days.
 It is recommended that tournaments and championships be restricted to two days and kept within a region of adjacent town, county, or state to cut down on expenses.

 3.4.4(a) Camp tournaments should be marketed to the community to bring awareness to PTSD and offer local Veterans with the ability to join a camp in their area.
 Veterans can attend these tournaments to form new squads, teams, or camps, if one doesn’t exist in their area.
 Other camps are encouraged to assist in forming new squads, teams, or camps in their area or other regions.
-Veterans from the newly-formed squad, team, or camp can participate in rounds, tournaments, championships, and meetings to help understand the structure and operation of Operation DOG TAG.
+Veterans from the newly-formed squad, team, or camp can participate in rounds, tournaments, championships, and meetings to help understand the structure and operation of Operation DOG TAGS.
 It is also recommended that local VFW’s and other Veterans organization take part in setting up new squads, teams, or camps and also to provide support.

 3.4.4(b) Camp tournaments offer several avenues for sponsors and co-sponsors to raise money for these type of tournaments for annual operating funds.
 An invitation to local VFW’s and other Veterans organizations to participate in both tournaments and championships is encouraged.
 Tournaments that occur between camps will distribute money raised from the tournament, with the guest camp receiving at least 40 percent and the host camp receiving at least 60 percent of distributed funds.
 (Percentages are recommendations only.
 Other arrangements can be made.)